 Something HAD TO CHANGE!!

 That year changed my life.
-I ate whatever I wanted, whenever I wanted…and I enjoyed it…like totally orgasmically indulged in the flavors, the sensations, the joy of food.
-And funny thing, what I gravitated towards eating totally changed.
-I started to have more joy, and I realized I stopped planning my life around food, meals, time, etc.
+I ate whatever I wanted, whenever I wanted… And I enjoyed it… Like totally orgasmically indulged in the flavors, the sensations, the joy of food.
+And a funny thing happened — what I gravitated towards eating totally changed.
+I started to have more joy and I realized that I naturally stopped planning my life around food, meals, time, etc.

 I’d say things like:

 You have a pretty smile.
 I like your freckles.
-You have beautiful eyes…..and that was about it…then I started to say….you’re an awesome athlete.
+You have beautiful eyes… Aad that was about it… Then I started to say… You’re an awesome athlete.
 I am glad you’re strong.
 You birthed a baby at home….

 10 months had gone by and I realized that I had spent the majority of my life missing out on so many amazing possibilities because I was too busy making sure that I knew how not pretty, skinny, cute I was.

-When I stopped judging me then I could truly begin to love the skin I was in.
+When I stopped judging me, I could truly begin to love the skin I was in.

 Not only did I create an international business, but I had also created a body that I was proud of.

 Judgment and making a choice to stop judging you, your body, or your size is a choice.
 When you stop judging you, then you can begin to follow your awareness of what’s actually true for you.

 Life has a whole new meaning and I truly believe that when women (and men) stop judging themselves, their bodies, their weight, their finances, etc… It is then they can create a life and living that is full of joy, gratitude, and possibilities!